DuneSt/MaterialDesignLite/src/Material-Design-Lite-Widgets.package/MDLSelectWidget.class/README.md

 -------------------

     Instance Variables
+	autoSubmit:  		<aBoolean>		If true, the form will be submit when the user select a value
 	callback:			<aBlock>		A callback to execute on the form submit.
 It will take as parameter the selected object.
 	choosingText:		<aString>		The label of the select input.
 	description:			<aString>		An optional tooltip for the input.